Quicksilver Messenger Service: Formation

 I was recommended to Dino, probably because I was the only guy playing an electric guitar, let alone lead, at the time…We talked about rehearsing one night and planned to rehearse the following night but it never happened.
 The next day Dino got busted.

 David Freiberg, a folk-guitarist friend of Valenti, was recruited to the group.
-He had previously been in a band with Paul Kantner and David Crosby but like Cipollina he had been arrested and briefly jailed for marijuana possession and had just been released.
+He had previously been in a band with Paul Kantner and David Crosby but like Valenti he had been arrested and briefly jailed for marijuana possession and had just been released.
 "We were to take care of this guy Freiberg", Cipollina recalled, and though they had never met before, Freiberg was integrated into the group.
 The band also added Skip Spence on guitar and began to rehearse at Marty Balin's club, the Matrix.
 Balin, in search of a drummer for the band he was organizing (which became Jefferson Airplane), convinced Spence to switch instruments and groups.

 To make up for poaching Spence, Balin suggested that they contact drummer Greg Elmore and guitarist–singer Gary Duncan, who had played together in a group called The Brogues.
 This new version of the group played its first concert performance in December 1965, playing for the Christmas party of the Committee (improv group).
 Drummer Greg Elmore and guitarist Jim Murray were added to fill out the original band.

 It was a band without a name, Cipollina recalled:

 Jim Murray and David Freiberg came up with the name.
 Me and Freiberg were born on the same day, and Gary and Greg were born on the same day, we were all Virgos and Murray was a Gemini.
 And Virgos and Geminis are all ruled by the planet Mercury.
 Another name for Mercury is Quicksilver.
 And then, Quicksilver is the messenger of the Gods, and Virgo is the servant, so Freiberg says "Oh, Quicksilver Messenger Service".